amanr3277/amanr3277/README.md

 ## About Me
 👋 Hello there!
-I'm [Aman Rai], a final-year B.Tech student at ABES Engineering College, on a mission to leverage technology for solving real-world challenges.
+I'm Aman Rai, a final-year B.Tech student at ABES Engineering College, on a mission to leverage technology for solving real-world challenges.
 My journey in the tech world has been shaped by a passion for Python and machine learning techniques.

 🚀 Exciting news!
 I am honored to be the National Winner at Coderangers 2024 (RateGain), showcasing my dedication and skills in the field.
 As an ex-intern at Times Internet and a final-year student at ABESEC, I've gained valuable industry experience and honed my abilities to contribute to cutting-edge projects.